aler9/dctk/README.md

 Direct Connect is semi-centralized peer-to-peer system in which peers connect to servers (hubs) and exchange textual messages and files.
 Files are indexed by computing their Tiger Tree Hash (TTH), listed in a file list generated for each user and searchable on a hub-basis.
 There exist two implementations, the traditional NMDC protocol (NeoModus Direct Connect) and the newer ADC protocol (Advanced Direct Connect).

-**At the moment this library supports only the NMDC protocol**

 ## Features

+* ADC and NMDC transparent protocol support
 * **Active** and **passive** mode
 * **Hub**: connection with configurable try count, password authentication, keepalive, compression
 * **Chat**: bidirectional public and private chat
-* **File search**: by name or TTH, reply to requests
+* (NMDC only) **File search**: by name or TTH, reply to requests
-* **File download**: by name or TTH, full or partial, on ram or disk, multiple in parallel, compression, encryption, configurable download slots, validation via TTH
+* (NMDC only) **File download**: by name or TTH, full or partial, on ram or disk, multiple in parallel, compression, encryption, configurable download slots, validation via TTH
-* **File upload**: upload from personal share, asynchronous file indexing system, file list generation and serving, compression, encryption, configurable upload slots, tthl extension support
+* (NMDC only) **File upload**: upload from personal share, asynchronous file indexing system, file list generation and serving, compression, encryption, configurable upload slots, tthl extension support
 * Examples provided for every feature
 * Comprehensive test set

+Support for the NMDC protocol is almost complete, while support for the ADC protocol is currently limited.
+Nonetheless, the public API is considered stable.

 ## Examples